Battle of Auberoche: Aftermath

 The Duke of Normandy lost heart on hearing of the defeat.
 Despite outnumbering the Anglo-Gascon force eight to one he retreated to Angoulême and disbanded his army.
 The French also abandoned all of their ongoing sieges of other Anglo-Gascon garrisons.
 Derby was left almost completely unopposed for six months, during which he seized more towns, including Montségur, La Réole and Aiguillon and greatly increased English territory and influence in south-west France.

 Local morale, and more importantly prestige in the border region, had decidedly swung England's way following this conflict, providing an influx of taxes and recruits for the English armies.
 Local lords of note declared for the English, bringing significant retinues with them.
 The four-month campaign has been described as "the first successful land campaign of... the Hundred Years' War", which had commenced more than eight years earlier.
 With this success, the English had established a regional dominance which would last over thirty years.

 Modern historians have praised the generalship demonstrated by Derby in this campaign: "superb and innovative tactician"; "ris[ing] to the level of genius"; "brilliant in the extreme"; "stunning"; "brilliant".
-A chronicler writing fifty years after the event described him in Chroniques de quatres premier Valois as "one of the best warriors in the world".
+The Chronique des quatre premiers Valois, written fifty years after the event, describes him as "one of the best warriors in the world".
 Derby went on to lead another successful campaign in 1346.